 I’m certainly no expert on the game of golf, but I am someone who knows what it’s like to start out completely overwhelmed.
 Hope you enjoy what I’m sharing here and if you have any questions for me, just let me know!

 Christian Maulhardt – I’m a scratch golfer born and raised in Buenos Aires, Argentina.
-I started playing golf when I was fourteen and was already a single digit handicap by age 15.
+I started playing golf when I was fourteen and was already a single-digit handicap by age 15.
 When I was 17 I went to the US to try to earn scholarships to study university there.
 After a 14 golf round tournament with people from all around the world, I earn 6 scholarships to study in the US.
-Still I decided to stay in Argentina.
+Still, I decided to stay in Argentina.
 At age 19 I did the course for golf instruction in Argentina, once I have finished it I still decided to stay an amateur so I could play golf with all my friends.

 Mathias H. – I’m a 3,2 hcp golfer based in Norway and I have my own golf blog.

 Samuel O’Brien – I have played since I was 13-14 I think.
-Although I’ve never quite had the time to get down to single digits I’ve always been keen; used to read the magazines, even did some work experience at school in my local pro-shop, and although I live abroad now and don’t get much opportunity to play I’d say it’s still my favourite sport (after football!).
+Although I’ve never quite had the time to get down to single digits I’ve always been keen; used to read the magazines, even did some work experience at school in my local pro-shop, and although I live abroad now and don’t get much opportunity to play I’d say it’s still my favorite sport (after football!).

 Brayden Longland – I golf multiple times every summer and it is one of my favorite hobbies.
-Although I don’t necessarily follow professional golfers, I do know all the golf terminology, rules etc.
+Although I don’t necessarily follow professional golfers, I do know all the golf terminology, rules, etc.

-Matt Ristine – I played golf in high school, for four years in college, and for a couple years as a professional after college.
+Matt Ristine – I played golf in high school, for four years in college, and for a couple of years as a professional after college.
 Additionally, I’ve worked in the golf business as a teaching pro, providing lessons to members at the country club where I was employed.